mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 These metrics are mainly used to estimate the proportion of CPU and memory usage by the individual compute units and to estimate the energy consumption of compute unit based on these proportions.

+## Grafana Alloy target discovery

+Grafana Alloy provides a [eBPF based continuous profiling](https://grafana.com/docs/alloy/latest/reference/components/pyroscope/pyroscope.ebpf/) component.
+It needs a list of targets (processes in the current case) and label those targets appropriately with unique identifier of the compute unit.
+For instance, for a given compute unit (like batch job for SLURM), there can be multiple processes in the job and we need to provide a list of all these processes PID labelled by the ID of that compute unit to Grafana Alloy.
+CEEMS exporter can provide a list of these processes correctly labelled by the compute unit identifier and eventually these profiles will be aggregated by compute unit identifier on Pyroscope server.

 ## Metrics